VictoriaRaven/Translator-Language-Dictionary-App/README.md

 - [GitHub Copyright and Licenses](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
 - [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)

+## 🎥 CS50 Video
+A link will be added after recording the final demonstration, as required by CS50 over here...

 ## Information

 This Project is a Basic Python GUI application of a Translator-Language-Dictionary-App.
 This uses the import of Tkinter (GUI: Graphical User Interface) library for Python and the Python Dictionary method through the (language).txt files uploaded.
 The user can input the english word or vice versa (incuding accents) and then it will translate the language and search for the word based on the user input and laws.
 I will gradually update this throughout my studies at UMGC.
 Git will be used for version control, and testing will ensure each component meets requirements.
 Deliverables include an intuitive GUI, featuring gui translaster app components and, an interactive buttons to export the dicitonary or translation histories as well as wother unique features.
 The development will be tracked through version control and tested using all types of testing including automated.